bounswe/bounswe2022group4/.github/ISSUE_TEMPLATE/mobile-special-to-do-templete.md

 ---
-name: Mobile To Do Issue
+name: Mobile Special To Do Templete
-about: Suggest an idea for this project
+about: This templete is created specially for mobile team
 title: 'Mobile: Feature'
 labels: 'Category - Enhancement, Category - To Do, Difficulty - Medium, Language -
   Kotlin, Mobile, Priority - High, Status: In Progress'